BatsResearch/taglets/README.md

 cd embeddings
 wget -nc https://storage.googleapis.com/taglets-public/embeddings/cifar100_processed_numberbatch.h5
 ```

-Then, run the below python script (this exact script is available in run_demo.py):
+### 2. Run the task

-(!!We recommend using GPUs to run the script below.
-It takes 2 hours to run the script on 1 NVIDIA V100s.
-Please see the GPU/Multi-GPU support for instructions on how to launch the python script so that it uses GPUs and also
+Run the demo using the `run_demo.py` file (shown below).
+We recommend using GPUs to run the scrip.
+It takes around two hours to run the script on one NVIDIA V100s.

-uncomment the commented part of the code below)
+For GPU/Multi-GPU support, uncomment the part of the code below and read the instructions on how to launch the python script in [this](#multigpus) section.

 ```python
 import numpy as np